aws-samples/one-observability-demo/CONTRIBUTING.md

 - AWS CLI configured with appropriate credentials
 - One of: Docker, Finch, or Podman installed
 - Deployed One Observability Demo infrastructure
+- `src/cdk/.env` file with `AWS_REGION` and `AWS_ACCOUNT_ID` configured

 **Usage:**

 ```bash
 ./src/cdk/scripts/redeploy-app.sh
 ```

+The script will prompt you to:
+1. Select the application to redeploy
+2. Choose the target platform (amd64 or arm64)
+3. Select ECS cluster and service (for ECS applications)

 See [Application Redeployment Guide](docs/application-redeployment.md) for detailed instructions.